The Nature of Practica and Internships

 Day Students: Please apply for practicum or internship at least one semester prior to starting your experience.

-CE/ADP Students: Please apply for practicum or internship at least one module prior to starting your experience.
+Accelerated Degree Program Students: Please apply for practicum or internship at least one module prior to starting your experience.